scottslowe/learning-tools/vagrant-openstack-multi/README.md

 * **README.md**: The file you're currently reading.

 * **Vagrantfile**: This file is used by Vagrant to spin up the OpenStack instance.
+You **must** edit this file to specify the correct URL for use with your OpenStack installation.

 ## Instructions

 Please note that you'll need a working OpenStack installation in order to use these files.

 1. Edit `credentials.yml` to supply a valid username, password, and tenant name for your particular OpenStack installation.

+2. Edit `Vagrantfile` and look for comments stating "Edit the following line with your correct information".
+There are **three** changes you must make in the `Vagrantfile`:
+    * You must set the correct URL for use with your OpenStack installation (see line 21 of `Vagrantfile`).
+    * You must set the correct path and filename for the SSH private key to use with the OpenStack instances (see line 31 of `Vagrantfile`)
+    * You must verify the names of the security groups specified for use with the OpenStack instances (see line 46 of `Vagrantfile`).

-2. Edit `instances.yml`.
+3. Edit `instances.yml`.
 The fields in this YAML file is fairly straightforward, but here's a quick breakdown:
     * A display name for the instance ("name")
     * The name of an OpenStack flavor ("flavor"), which you can obtain using `nova flavor-list`
     * The name of an OpenStack image ("image"), obtainable via the `glance image-list` command